tsobe/lobiani/infra-config/README.md

      p, lobiani, applications, *, */*, allow
    ```

-   And then generate a token
+   And then generate a token that will be used by CLI access from CI
    ```
    argocd account generate-token --account lobiani
    ```